tkmarsten/note-taker/README.md

 ## Usage

-Use the command `node index.js` or `nodemon` to run the program.
-After running the commands, the user will be prompted with questions in the terminal.
+Use the command `node server.js` or `nodemon` to run the program.
+The application may also be used [here](https://tiarnanm-note-taker.herokuapp.com/)

 ## Contribution